AdaptableTools/example-adaptable-angular-aggrid/README.md

 # AdapTable Angular Template

-This is a very basic example of how to get started with AdapTable Angular.
+This is a fairly basic example of how to get started with AdapTable Angular.

 AdapTable Angular is the Angular Framework version of AdapTable - the market-leading, low code AG Grid Add-On.

 For full information on how to use AdapTable Angular see the [AdapTable Documentation](https://docs.adaptabletools.com/guide/angular-overview).

+> For an absolute barebones example see the [Adaptable Angular Support Template](https://github.com/AdaptableTools/support-template-adaptable-angular-aggrid)

 ## Versions and Dependencies